LibraSun/Hubitat/Drivers/ColorTile/README.md

 **PURPOSE**

-Creating colorful, animated background and foreground tiles for use on Dashboards.
+ColorTile generates colorful, animated background and foreground tiles for use on Dashboards.

 **OVERVIEW**